Only the most misguided soul would get into the writing business for the money.

 As with most other state arts council-based grants, this Rhode Island grant is available to writers who ultimately plan to share their work with the public through a reading, performance or other open event.
 The emphasis on public value is strong with the RI Arts Council, so this grant will best serve socially-minded writing projects.

 Submit applications twice per year, on April 1 and October 1.
-Individual applicants can request up to a whopping $10,000, but be mindful that more realistic requests are more likely to be granted, and if your request is especially sizeable you might consider providing proof that other organizations or individuals have invested monetarily in your project.
+Individual applicants can request up to $5,000, but be mindful that grants may be only partially funded.
+If your request is especially sizeable you might consider providing proof that other organizations or individuals have financially invested in your project.

 Writers of fiction and poetry in England are eligible for this grant opportunity.
-Some nonfiction options exist for particularly innovative applicants, but the guidelines explicitly exclude screenwriting.
+Some nonfiction options exist for particularly innovative applicants, but the guidelines say they generally don’t fund screenwriting.

 Public engagement and significant professional development are key for successful applicants, and writers should be able to demonstrate the support of an objective third party such as a publisher, editor or literary organization that also supports their work.